 Even large retailers in the area such as Costco, Walmart, Delhaize, and Harris Teeter have large receiving and distribution facilities.
 These sites employ large numbers of workers in stressful and fast-paced environments.

-Types of Warehouse, Factory, and Distribution Center Accidents
+Types of Warehouse, Factory, and Distribution Center Accidents in Charlotte, NC

 - Injuries while operating forklifts and pallet jacks,